pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 ## <a id="overview"></a> Overview

 The Tanzu Developer Tools for IntelliJ extension makes use of the following files within your project.

-- `workload.yaml`: Required.
+- `workload.yaml`: Required
-- `catalog-info.yaml`: Required for TAP-gui integration.
+- `catalog-info.yaml`: Required for Tanzu Application Platform GUI integration
-- `Tiltfile`: Required for live update.
+- `Tiltfile`: Required for live update
-- `.tanzuignore`: Optional, but highly recommended.
+- `.tanzuignore`: Recommended

 You can create these files manually using the instructions in this topic, or use the files in the [View an example project](#example-project) section.